Limudei Chol

 The Pearson Reading Street program is the main source of our reading and language arts program for the primary grades (K-4) with the exception of writing.
 Mosdos Press anthologies are used in middle school, in addition to novels and plays.

 At YAYOE, students are learning key skills to enable them to become great writers of the future.
-Our writing program teaches students the value of organization in writing, emphasizing the importance of structure.
+Our writing rogramteaches students the value of organization in writing, emphasizing the importance of structure.
 Through the elementary years, students continue to focus on this element until they become proficient writers by 8th grade.
-Creativity and innovation in writing can truly blossom only within the framework of a solid structure.
-When students become more capable in learning how to formulate a well organized paragraph or a three, four or five paragraph essay, their writing improves and more importantly, they start to emerge as independent, confident writers.
-Teacher training in how to teach writing is high priority at YAYOE.

 Our Mathematics program has incorporated Singapore Math in the lower elementary grades in addition to McGraw Hill and elements of Marcy Cook Math.